sirjmann92/nicotineplus-proper/README.md

 With a user that has Docker permissions (or sudo -i), SSH into your NAS/server or open your CLI terminal and run the following:

 *   Make sure your nicotine container is RUNNING when you do this

+        docker exec -it nicotine bash

 *   If you only want to update Nicotine+ inside the container, use this:

-        docker exec -it nicotine bash &&
         apt update &&
         apt -y upgrade nicotine &&
         apt -y autoremove

-*   If you want to update all packages inside the container, use this: docker exec -it nicotine bash && apt update && apt -y upgrade && apt -y autoremove
+*   If you want to update all packages inside the container, use this:

+        apt update &&
+        apt -y upgrade &&
+        apt -y autoremove